High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Introduction

-To overcome this disadvantage of the STC, a new kind of tunable coupler named the double-transmon coupler (DTC) has recently been proposed\cite{goto2022DTC}.
-The DTC consists of two fixed-frequency transmons coupled through a common loop with an adittional Josephson junction\cite{goto2022DTC,KG2023,Airforce2023}.
-This coupler can make the residual $ZZ$ coupling strength completely zero or negligibly small, typically less than 5 kHz, even for highly detuned qubits\cite{goto2022DTC,KG2023}.
-Also, numerical simulations using superconducting-circuit models have shown that a fast CZ gate using a tunable longitudinal coupling\cite{goto2022DTC,KG2023} and a fast $\sqrt{\rm iSWAP}$ gate using a parametric transvese coupling\cite{KG2023} with fidelities over 0.9999 can be implemented even for highly detuned fixed-frequency qubits.
-However, all studies of the DTC reported so far have been done only in isolated two-qubit systems\cite{goto2022DTC,KG2023,Airforce2023} and therefore it has not been clear whether the above abilities of the DTC can be maintained in multi-qubit systems like Fig.\ \ref{fig:redblue}.
+However, all studies of the DTC reported so far have been done only in isolated two-qubit systems\cite{goto2022DTC,KG2023,Airforce2023,RikenToshiba2024} and therefore it has not been clear whether the above abilities of the DTC can be maintained in multi-qubit systems like Fig.\ \ref{fig:redblue}(a).
 In other words, the scalability of the DTC architecture has not been understood well, unlike the other architectures including the STC\cite{spremacy1,spremacy2,TheoriticalSTCcrosstalk2022,YanSTCCZ,sycamore2,chinese2, crosstalk1,crosstalk2,crosstalk3,crosstalk4,crosstalk5}.
-Since there are additional error sources in multi-qubit systems, such as unwanted interactions between nonadjacent qubits and between couplers, the detailed study on multi-qubit systems with multiple DTCs is highly desirable.
+Since there are additional error sources in multi-qubit systems, such as unwanted interactions between nonadjacent qubits, between a qubit and a nonadjacent coupler, and between couplers, the detailed study on multi-qubit systems with multiple DTCs is highly desirable.